Mid-August marks the summer holiday season in Japan, known as the Obon holidays.

 It was particularly impressive to see the energetic participation of young potters.

-One of the festival’s charms is its extended hours, running from 10 AM to 10 PM.
-Enjoying a stroll in the cool of the evening as the sun goes down is a summery way to enjoy Kyoto.
+One of the festival’s charms is its extended hours, which run from 10 AM to 10 PM.
+A stroll in the cool evening as the sun goes down is a summery way to enjoy Kyoto.

 Shimogamo Summer Antiquarian Book Fair

-The Shimogamo Summer Antiquarian Book Fair is held every year in the Tadasu Forest of Shimogamo Shrine, which is registered as a World Heritage Site.
-A total of about 20 antiquarian bookshops from not only Kyoto but also Osaka, Hyogo, and Mie prefectures open their doors to sell some 800,000 antiquarian books, ranging from paperbacks and magazines to academic and art books, old books from the Edo period, film pamphlets, posters, and picture books.
+The Shimogamo Summer Antiquarian Book Fair is held annually in the Tadasu Forest of Shimogamo Shrine, registered as a World Heritage Site.
+About 20 antiquarian bookshops from Kyoto, Osaka, Hyogo, and Mie prefectures open their doors to sell some 800,000 antiquarian books, ranging from paperbacks and magazines to academic and art books, old books from the Edo period, film pamphlets, posters, and picture books.

-Kyoto has always been a town with many antiquarian bookshops, and its history can be traced back to the mid-Edo period, when Teramachi Dori, which had been a bookshop street, gradually transformed into an antiquarian bookstore district.
-In the Taisho era (1912-1926), the number of antiquarian bookshops on Kawaramachi Dori between Sanjo and Shijo began to increase.
+Kyoto has always been a town with many antiquarian bookshops.
+Its history can be traced back to the mid-Edo period, when Teramachi Dori, a bookshop street, gradually transformed into an antiquarian bookstore district.
+In the Taisho era (1912-1926), the number of antiquarian bookshops on Kawaramachi Dori between Sanjo and Shijo increased.
 Even today, the number of antiquarian bookshops is decreasing, but these areas are still dotted with antiquarian bookshops.

-By the way, the antiquarian book fair in Shimogamo is also well-known to the people of Kyoto and attracts many visitors every day.
+By the way, the antiquarian book fair in Shimogamo is also well-known to the people of Kyoto and attracts many visitors daily.

 This year, too, Kyoto has been experiencing days of intense heat, but the Tadasunomori forest, with about 40 species of trees including zelkova, enoki, and mukunoki, is a 200-600-year-old virgin forest that shades the harsh sunlight and makes the temperature feel two to three degrees different, allowing visitors to enjoy the hunt for bargains while avoiding the intense heat.